-- (1) Zoning: - (a) What is the current zoning? - (b) Will the project necessitate a change in zoning? - (c) What are the project's past and present land use(s)? - (d) Is there any zoning change being considered that would impact this project? - (2) Utilities: Describe the available utilities and/or easements. - (3) Historic Preservation: Is the property/building listed in the Federal Register of Historic Places, located in a local historic district or have historic significance?
+- (1) Zoning: - (a) What is the current zoning? - (b) Will the project necessitate a change in zoning? - (c) What are the project's past and present land use(s)? - (d) Is there any zoning change being considered that would impact this project? - (2) Utilities: Describe the available utilities and/or easements. - (3) Historic Preservation: Developer will provide the Historic Preservation Checklist and all required documentation associated with the checklist to IHDA.
+IHDA will be responsible for submitting this information along with a cover letter to IDNR.
+If the property is found to be listed in the Federal Register of Historic Places or is eligible to be listed the developer will be required to perform additional reports for IDNR.
+Should we take old info out below since we will be submitting the package to IDNR on our own.
+It makes it seem they have to still put this in the PHASE I. Is the property/building listed in the Federal Register of Historic Places, located in a local historic district or have historic significance?
 Attach a map from HARGIS or equivalent (color map of the area with the site labeled clearly on the map, but only if HARGIS is unavailable).
 If "yes," attach a map of local historic district or information on Federal Register listing.
 Be aware, if the area has not been properly surveyed, the developer will be responsible for completing all surveys required by the Illinois Historic Preservation Agency (IHPA). - (4) Floodplain: Provide the flood zone designation.
 Attach a FEMA FIRM Map or a FIRMette of the area with the site located in outline (ie, not an arrow).
 The Application must include a Federal Emergency Management Agency ("FEMA") floodplain map for the Project area with the boundaries of the Project site clearly delineated.